jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - danke - Thank you
 - sama-sama - Reply to thank you
 - toilete e en ke? - Where's the toilet / bathroom?
-- di viro i go paga a ale - This gentleman will pay for everything
+- di viro i go paga a ale. - This gentleman will pay for everything.
 - di feme i go paga a ale - This lady will pay for everything
 - tu i vole dansa kon mi? - Would you like to dance with me?
 - tu i veni o mui e di? - Do you come here often?